pjvds/go-cqrs/README.md

 user := domain.NewUser("pjvds")
 c.Assert(user.Username, Equals, "pjvds")

-// We created a new user, this should be
+// We created a new user, and this is
-// captured by an event.
+// represented by an event.
 c.Assert(len(user.Events()), Equals, 1)

 // Change the username of the user user.ChangeUsername("wwwouter") c.Assert(user.Username, Equals, "wwwouter")

-// We changed the username, this should be
+// We changed the username, and this is
-// captured by an event.
-c.Assert(len(user.Events()), Equals, 2)
+// also represented by an event. c.Assert(len(user.Events()), Equals, 2)
 ```